stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```
 - It's likely that nothing obvious will have happened….
-- This is because the > character has redirected the output of the head command.
-Instead of writing to the standard output (your terminal) it sent the output into the file first_genome_1_line.txt.
+- This is because the *">"* character has redirected the output of the head command.
+Instead of writing to the standard output (your terminal) it sent the output into the file *first_genome_1_line.txt*.
-- Note that tab completion works for genome_1.gff because it exists but doesn't work for first_genome_1_line.txt because it doesn't exist yet.
+- Note that tab completion works for *genome_1.gff* because it exists but doesn't work for *first_genome_1_line.txt* because it doesn't exist yet.

 ---

 ### cat
-- cat is another way of reading files, but unlike less it just throws the entire contents of the file onto your standard output.
-Try it on first_genome_1_line.txt
+- *cat* is another way of reading files, but unlike less it just throws the entire contents of the file onto your standard output.
+Try it on *first_genome_1_line.txt*.

 ```bash
 # Read you new file using the cat command